theandersonfonseca/theandersonfonseca/README.md

 </div>

 ### 👨🏾‍💻 About me:
-- Trainee Full Stack Developer at FCamara
+- I've been studying web development since 2020
-- Two years studying Web Development
+- Full Stack Developer at FCamara
 ___

 ### 🛠 Languages and Tools: